 Related article: 5 Best Battery Saver Apps to Make Your Android’s Battery Last Longer

-Monitoring Battery Usage
+Monitor Battery and CPU Usage

 Finding out which app that you can live without is sucking your battery with GSam is a cinch.
 This is because compared to the stock Android battery usage stats, GSam lists more apps and you can choose whether you want to see stats since the last boot, last full charge or even since the last screen unlock.
 This can be done by tapping the delta icon on the bottom bar.